What We Do

 Do you, like so many others, believe that trails spring magically into existence when the Trail Fairy flies over them with its little pickaxe-shaped wand?
 This is not so!
 Trails are built by a community of real humans who volunteer occasional weekends in exchange for companionship and delicious, hot meals.

-Check out the Ice Age Trail Building page for more information!
+Check out the Conservation page for more information!

 I Want to Embrace the Cold!